Farama-Foundation/ViZDoom/docs/dev/building_from_source.md

 ```

-### MacOS
+### macOS
-To build ViZDoom on MacOS, the following dependencies are required:
+To build ViZDoom on macOS, the following dependencies are required:
 * CMake 3.12+
 * Clang 5.0+
 * Boost libraries 1.54.0+